clawpack/pyclaw/doc/classes.rst

 .. note::

-    Many of the attributes of a :class:`~pyclaw.solution.Dimension` object are set automatically so make sure that the values you want are set by default.
-Please refer to the :class:`~pyclaw.solution.Dimension` classes definition for what the default values are.
+    Many of the attributes of a :class:`~pyclaw.grid.Dimension` object are set automatically so make sure that the values you want are set by default.
+Please refer to the :class:`~pyclaw.grid.Dimension` classes definition for what the default values are.

-Next we have to create a :class:`~pyclaw.solution.Grid` object that will contain our :class:`~pyclaw.solution.Dimension` objects.
+Next we have to create a :class:`~pyclaw.grid.Grid` object that will contain our :class:`~pyclaw.grid.Dimension` objects.

 ::